jeremyrieunier/docplanner/pages/index.md

 </DataTable>

 ## Key Insights
-- Clear Value Proposition: Doctors who use chat receive approximately 8.5x more bookings than those who don't, demonstrating a strong business case for the feature.
+- **Clear value proposition**: Doctors who use chat receive approximately 8.5x more bookings than those who don't, demonstrating a strong business case for the feature.
-- Revenue Driver: Chat users (+61% of doctors) account for nearly 94% of all bookings on the platform, making this feature a critical revenue driver.
+- **Revenue driver**: Chat users (+61% of doctors) account for nearly 94% of all bookings on the platform, making this feature a critical revenue driver.

 # Strategic Recommendations

 ## This quarter
-1. Reduce Unread Rate: Implement improved notification systems to reduce the 25-29% unread rate.
+- **Reduce Unread Rate**: Implement improved notification systems to reduce the 25-29% unread rate.
-2. Targeted Adoption Drive: Focus on high-volume, low-adoption specializations like General Medicine (34% adoption, 1,187 doctors).
+- **Targeted adoption**: Focus on high-volume, low-adoption specializations like General Medicine (34% adoption, 1,187 doctors).

 ## Next quarter
-- Specialization-Specific Features: Develop templates and workflows tailored to the needs of different medical specialties.
+- **Specialization-specific features**: Develop templates and workflows tailored to the needs of different medical specialties.
-- Re-engagement Campaign: Target the doctors who tried chat but don't use it weekly.
+- **Re-engagement campaign**: Target the doctors who tried chat but don't use it weekly.
-- Value Communication: Highlight the booking correlation in marketing materials to drive adoption.
+- **Value communication**: Highlight the booking correlation in marketing materials to drive adoption.

 # Conclusion
 The chat feature demonstrates strong business value with a clear correlation to increased bookings.
 Our primary challenges are: